-On the contrary of communications, remote access to shared memory do not basically provide a way of synchronizing the computations.
+On the contrary of communications, remote access to shared memory do not basically allow to synchronize computations.
 In the PRAM, such a synchronization mechanism is provided by the global sequencer.
 On distributed architectures, intrinsically asynchronous, synchronization tools classically used are communications, locks and semaphores.